mui/mui-x/docs/data/data-grid/export/export.md

 For more option to customize the print export, please visit the [`printOptions` api page](/api/data-grid/grid-print-export-options/).

+> ⚠️ Due to the fact that the Print export relies on the usage of an `iframe`, there is a limitation around the usage of `X-Frame-Options`.
+>
+> In order for the Print export to work as expected set `X-Frame-Options: SAMEORIGIN`.

 ## Custom export format

 You can add custom export formats by creating your own export menu.